 Evidence Based Practice

-Our research results with Ulster University proved a reduction in pressure ulcers/injuries by 88% which was achieved within 12 weeks of using a Seating Matters chair.
+Our research results with Ulster University proved a reduction in pressure ulcers/injuries which was achieved within 12 weeks of using a Seating Matters chair.

 Other notable results: